A minimal C++ development environment

 While it is possible to build programs by invoking the compiler by hand, it is best to leave this task to a build system.

-CMake has the advantage to support many platforms, and is already used by many project.
-Make is the de facto build system on POSIX systems and for many open source projects, but it is not as easy to use, and it does not work well on Windows like systems (even if ports exists).
+Make is the de facto build system on POSIX systems and for many open-source projects, but it is not as easy to use, and it does not work well on Windows-like systems (even if there are ports for Windows).

 An editor with at least syntax highlighting

-For the beginning, and for a minimal environment, it might be better to compile from the command line, thus an editor is sufficient, but it should at least support syntax highlighting.
+For the beginning, and a minimal environment, it might be better to compile from the command line, thus an editor is sufficient, but it should at least support syntax highlighting.
 I believe most graphical editors can do that (except notepad.exe

-) considering that even command line based editors support it.
+) considering that even command line-based editors support it.

 On Windows, when working with MSVC, the choice would be Visual Studio, as installing Visual Studio and MSVC is the fastest way to have a development environment with an IDE.